Marina-Ananyeva/Marina-Ananyeva/README.md

 Hi 👋 My name is Marina.
 I`m a C++ developer.

-🌱 I just finished the course of Yandex Practicum "C++ developer".

-I’m gonna to look for interesting work in high-tech industries.
-For example, in team of self-driving cars (it`s my dream).
+🌱 I have been programming in C++ since 2020.

+I work for a high-tech company.
+My dream is to develop self-driving cars.
+I am interested in the Sensor Fusion specialization.
+I am currently studying at the UDACITY Self-Driving Car Engineer program.

 ⚡ About me:

 I like programming.
 I like math, logic tasks.
-I know algorithms and data structures, OOP, multithreading, heredity and polymorphism.
+I know algorithms and data structures, OOP, multithreading, unit testing, network protocols (TCP/IP, HTTP, websocket).

 I choose the C++ language because of its complexity and almost limitless possibilities of application.

-Before C++, I learned the C language myself.
-I started studying C++ from S. Lippman`s book, then I came to the Yandex Practicum course.
+My stack: C++17, C, Qt, Boost, SQL, Visual Studio Code, Git, CMake, PostgreSQL, pgAdmin, DBeaver, Protobuf.

 I like to read, especially autobiographies.